 Homemade potato soup is easy to make, and it’s delicious.
 This old-fashioned potato soup recipe is everyones favorite comfort food recipes.

 This easy and creamy potato soup recipe has so much flavor!
 Because nobody needs bland potato soup.
-You can eat this potato soup as-is or you serve it fully loaded with all the extra toppings.
+You can eat this potato soup as-is or serve it fully loaded with all the extra toppings.

 Either way, this soup is serious comfort food.
-It reheats beautifully so you can eat it all week long.
+It reheats beautifully so that you can eat it all week long.

 Potato Soup Ingredients:

 - Bacon: I like to use thick center-cut bacon.
 You will need six slices, brown them up, and then use the reserved bacon grease to sauté the vegetables.